miketoth/toth-games/content/posts/generating-cards.md

     gem install bundler
     bundle install
 ```
+**TO DO** Expand instructions to make clear where the files need to be and where you need to be to run the code.
+**TO DO** add a note that bundle install may take a long time (~20 minutes for me)

 Run `bundle exec rake generate` to generate some cards.
 You should see a png in the `_output` directory!

 ### Make it your own

-The .csv file in `loc` holds the data that gets put into the cards.
+The `warrior_deck.csv` holds the data that gets put into the cards.
 You can easily edit this file with a tool like Excel or [LibreOffice](https://www.libreoffice.org/download/download/).
 Modify the data and re-run `bundle exec rake generate` to generate new cards.
-Change `mainfile.rb` to use your preferred template, and adjust the .csv accordingly.
+Change `cardgen.rb` to use your preferred template, and adjust the .csv accordingly.
 Do note that Tabletop Simulator has a deck limit of 70 cards (so if you want more cards than that, make multiple decks).
 Explore the options in Squib's [text method](https://squib.readthedocs.io/en/v0.16.0/text_feature.html); for example, you can try out some different fonts from [dafont.com](https://www.dafont.com/).
 Re-generate the cards often to make sure nothing is broken, and revert your changes if something is wrong.

 The [resources](https://squib.readthedocs.io/en/v0.16.0/help.html) available for Squib in particular and [Ruby](https://www.ruby-lang.org/en/documentation/quickstart/) in general are quite comprehensive, so I won't attempt to replicate them here.
 Spend as much time as you need on this step to generate a minimum playable version of your cards, but don't get caught up making your cards beautiful.
-Remember, the goal is to get the next iteration of your game toplaytesters as soon as possible!
+Remember, the goal is to get the next iteration of your game to playtesters as soon as possible!

 ### Images

 For an early game the excellent [game-icons.net](https://game-icons.net/) has all the images you need.
 Spend a few minutes to find some useful iconography that will make it easier for your playtesters to understand your game.
 Once you have these picked out, Andy Meneely's fantastic [Ruby library](https://github.com/andymeneely/game_icons) lets you easily pull these into the cards you've generated with Squib.

 The example code has a few images already.
-These are defined in `mainfile.rb`.
+These are defined in `cardgen.rb`.
 Try changing these out with your own selections.

+**TO DO** Add note that says that recent icons may not yet be available in the library.
+**TO DO** Add example of changing out an icon.
+For example, try replacing ``in cardgen.rb with `delapouite/revolver` to get this [revolver](https://game-icons.net/1x1/delapouite/revolver.html) icon.

 ## Testing online

 ### Make generated cards available for testing

 First, you need to create client credentials to enable uploading.
 Follow step one [in the People API Ruby Quickstart](https://developers.google.com/people/quickstart/ruby#step_1_turn_on_the).
-Save the resulting file as `credentials.json` in the root of your project.
+Select Desktop App when asked to Configure your OAuth Client.
+Save the resulting file as `credentials.json` in your root project folder.

 For each deck you've generated, do each of the following steps.
 This portion is a bit tedious, but only needs to be done once for each deck.